MadgicalSwift/Space-explorer-bot/README.md

 #  Project Title
 Space Explorer Bot: Your Interactive Guide to the Universe

 # Description:
 The Space Explorer Bot is an interactive, educational bot designed to make learning about space exciting and fun.
-It provides information about c the universe at large.
+It provides information about the universe at large.
 This bot is ideal for students, educators, and space enthusiasts who want to expand their knowledge in an engaging way.

 # Prerequisites